Table of Contents

-The architecture of the web is under reconstruction; the foundation is being revamped.
-Built on Web 1.0’s foundations, Web 2.0 makes user interfaces and operations much more interactive.
+The structure of the web is being rebuilt with a new foundation.
+Web 2.0, which is built on Web 1.0, has made the user interface and operations much more interactive.
 In Web3, the web will be more interactive and personalized, but with a total reconstruction from centralized to decentralized, from third-party data monetization to individual data ownership.
 This is the blockchain-powered web.

 What is Web3?

-Web3 embodies the attributes of blockchain, such as decentralization, cryptography, permissionless, and trustlessness.
+Web3 represents the attributes of blockchain, such as decentralization, cryptography, permissionless, and trustlessness.
 Rather than modifying current Web 2.0, Web3 introduces cryptocurrency, decentralized finance, and decentralized autonomous organizations to reinvent the internet’s business model.
-Despite the current web being perceived as broken and favoring tech giants such as Google, Meta (formerly Facebook), Amazon, Netflix, and Microsoft, Web3 indicates the beginning of a new era of the web.
+Despite the current web being perceived as broken and tends to favor tech giants such as Google, Meta (formerly Facebook), Amazon, Netflix, and Microsoft, Web3 suggests the beginning of a new era of the web.

 The Benefits of Web3

-- Difficult to regulate — Due to the immutability of information and the decentralized nature of the web, fake news, cyber stalking, and other internet-based vices may become more prevalent.
+Due to the immutability of information and the decentralized nature of the web, fake news, cyber stalking, and other internet-based vices may become more common.

-- Ownership Concerns — Who controls users’ data in Web3?
-The user or individual blockchains that host the websites or the DApps (Decentralized Apps)?
-Considering Web3 is mainly about data privacy and user control, these questions or concerns seem rhetorical.
-Still, Jack Dorsey, the co-founder and former CEO of Twitter, disagrees.
+Who controls users’ data in Web3?
+Is it the user, the individual blockchains that host the websites or the DApps (Decentralized Apps)?
+These questions or concerns may seem rhetorical, considering that Web3 is mainly about data privacy and user control.
+However, Jack Dorsey, the co-founder and former CEO of Twitter, disagrees.
 In his words:

 “You don’t own “Web3.”
 The VCs and their LPs do.
 It will never escape their incentives.
 It’s ultimately a centralized entity with a different label.
 Know what you’re getting into…”